Simultaneous upper triangular forms for commuting operators in a finite von Neumann algebra: Joint spectra of commuting operators

 The classical definition of the joint spectrum for a finite tuple of elements $a=(a_1,\ldots,a_n)$ in a commutative, unital Banach algebra $\Afr$ is the set $\sigma_\Afr(a)$ of all $\lambda=(\lambda_1,\ldots,\lambda_n)\in\Cpx^n$ such that the (algebraic) ideal generated by the set $\{a_1-\lambda_1,\ldots,a_n-\lambda_n\}$ is not all of $\Afr$.
 This coincides with the set of all values $(\phi(a_1),\ldots,\phi(a_n))\in\Cpx^n$ where $\phi$ ranges over the set of non-zero characters of $\Afr$.
 This notion of spectrum may, of course, depend on the algebra $\Afr$; the spectrum $\sigma_\Afr(a)$ decreases when $\Afr$ increases.

 Joseph Taylor~\cite{T70} defined a joint spectrum $\Sp(T)$ for commuting bounded operators $T=(T_1,\ldots,T_n)$ on a Banach space $X$ and, in~\cite{T70b}, proved that a holomorphic functional calculus is valid for this notion of spectrum.
-Taylor's joint spectrum is a subset of the joint spectrum $\sigma_\Afr(T)$ considered in any commutative unital Banach subalgebra $\Afr$ of $B(X)$ containing $T_1,\ldots, T_n$, so his functional calculus is richer than the classical one.
+Taylor's joint spectrum is a subset of the joint spectrum $\sigma_\Afr(T)$ considered in any commutative unital Banach subalgebra $\Afr$ of $B(X)$ containing $T_1,\ldots, T_n$, so his functional calculus is richer than the functional calculus due to Arens~\cite{Ar61}.
+(See the exposition found after the proof of Lemma~\ref{lem:holofX} and further references mentioned there.)

 Robin Harte~\cite{Ha72} defined the following notion of joint spectrum for an $n$-tuple of (not necessarily commuting) elements $A=(A_1,\ldots,A_n)$ in a unital Banach algebra $\Afr$. \begin{itemize} \item The left joint spectrum $\spec_\Afr^\ell(A)$ is the set of all $(\lambda_1,\ldots,\lambda_n)\in\Cpx^n$ such that the (algebraic) left ideal of $\Afr$ generated by the set $\{A_1-\lambda_1,\ldots,A_n-\lambda_n\}$ is not all of $\Afr$. \item The right joint spectrum $\spec_\Afr^r(A)$ is the set of all $(\lambda_1,\ldots,\lambda_n)\in\Cpx^n$ such that the (algebraic) right ideal of $\Afr$ generated by $\{A_1-\lambda_1,\ldots,A_n-\lambda_n\}$ is not all of $\Afr$. \item The joint spectrum $\spec_\Afr(A)$ is $\spec_\Afr^\ell(A)\cup\spec_\Afr^r(A)$. \end{itemize} The Harte joint spectrum $\spec_\Afr(A)$ may be empty, but it is always a compact subset of the product of the usual spectra of the $A_i$.